tommeagher/redesign/README.md

 Keep in mind:
 - We're talking about using code to build stories, experiences and tools, not getting more people comfortable with using existing tools, like cell phones, Twitter, etc.
+- Newsroom managers tend to think of every staffing decision as a zero-sum game.
+"If we need a body to cover the courts, who will lay out the Family Circus page?
+WE HAVE TO HAVE A FAMILY CIRCUS PAGE OR THERE WILL BE RIOTING IN THE STREETS!"
+As much as you can, be prepared for these kind of counter arguments.
 - Assume the worst.
 No newsroom is going to magically find $500,000 in their budget to hire a team of 5.
 What is a realistic path here?
 - This is not nearly enough time to do this exercise, but it's better to start than to do nothing at all.